Synergy Valuations Chartered Surveyors

 Cyprus itself does not have specific valuation standards.
 However, we operate under the Royal Institution of Chartered Surveyors (RICS) Standards.
 In Cyprus, all valuation professionals need to be registered by ETEK, the Cyprus Scientific and Technical Chamber.

-• The Title Deed
+• Title Deed

-• Architectural plans if any
+• Architectural plans (if available)

-• Planning and Building permits if any
+• Planning and Building permits (if applicable)

-• Certificate of Final Approval if there is
+• Certificate of Final Approval (if issued)

 The key factors, but not limited to, that affect a property’s value are: